wung-s/doc.sitespeed.io/documentation/configuration/index.md

 Options:
    -u <URL>, --url <URL>                                  The start url that will be used when crawling.
    -f <FILE>, --file <FILE>                               The path to a plain text file with one URL on each row.
 Each URL will be analyzed.
    --sites <FILE>                                         The path to a plain text file with one URL on each row.
-Each URL is crawled.
    -V, --version                                          Display the sitespeed.io version.
    --silent                                               Only output info in the logs, not to the console.
    -v, --verbose                                          Enable verbose logging.